Auckland Art Fair, 2019

 For the 2019 edition of the Auckland Art Fair, Bergman Gallery presents a group show of brand new paintings by four renowned Polynesian artists, Andy Leleisi’uao (Samoa/New Zealand), Mark Cross (Niue/ New Zealand) Benjamin Work (Tonga) and Mahiriki Tangaroa (Cook Islands).

-From his Wallace Arts Trust Paramount award residency at the International Studio & Curatorial Program (ISCP) in New York, undertaken July-November 2018, Andy Leleisi’uao will debut his remarkable 12 panel series A Diasporic Pulse of Faith & Patience.
+From his Wallace Arts Trust Paramount award residency at the International Studio & Curatorial Program (ISCP) in New York, undertaken July-November 2018, Andy Leleisi’uao will debut his series, A Diasporic Pulse of Faith & Patience.
 Leleisi’uao’s recent works extend the artist’s premise of an emergent society, re-imagined as a parallel universe, where the traditional human foibles of inequality, injustice and intolerance are constantly broken down and reconstructed in an endless endeavor to build utopia.

 From his Niue studio, realist painter Mark Cross presents a new, large-scale water painting, Coastal Cacophony.
 Cross’s analysis confronts the fragile state of the human condition, its fraught conflict with itself and its corrosive relationship with nature.
 Cross’s commentary, while pacific based, easily translates within current global headlines.

 Cook Islands artist Mahiriki Tangaroa’s new paintings are multifaceted symphonies of colour, shape and form.
 Fauna and pareu patterns, Tivaivai motif and traditional iconography merge together, the artist’s distinct compositions reflecting insightful observations of a contemporary Pacific Island culture struggling to reconcile past and present values.